Construction Technology to Watch in 2021

 After a long construction boom, the past year amidst the pandemic was difficult for the construction industry as it strived to protect its workers and keep job sites open.
-The industry always responds to difficult periods with an increased focus on innovation, so the coming year is likely to see further development of technologies that are reshaping construction as we know it.
+The industry always responds to difficult periods with an increased focus on innovation, so the coming year is likely to see further development of automation and technologies that are reshaping construction as we know it.

 Below, we’ve outlined 10 of the most important technologies to watch in 2021.